 Most of the 1890 census was destroyed by fire; however,some of it is still available to researchers.
 For more information see the link below.

-The 1940 Census is available online.
-It is still in the process of being indexed but you can browse specific geographic areas.
+The 1940 Census is available online and you can browse specific geographic areas as well as search for names in it.
 This census asked a number of questions that were not included in previous censuses.
 Besides name, age, relationship, and occupation, the 1940 census included questions about internal migration; employment status; participation in the New Deal Civilian Conservation Corps (CCC), Works Progress Administration (WPA), and National Youth Administration (NYA) programs; and years of education.

 Many genealogy websites and search engines cover content of the U.S. censuses; however, there are times when it is simply better or easier to browse individual areas of the census records directly.
 Most of the older censuses were handwritten and it can be exceedingly difficult for indexes to list some names correctly.

 The United States census has been taken every ten years starting in 1790.
 The U.S. Census is arranged by state - so there is a section of each U.S. Census for Iowa.
 The ISU Library has microfilm copies of the original census records for 1840-1930 - but only for Iowa counties.